 When the price of rubber bottoms or the trees reach a certain age, and produce only small latex yields, huge swathes of land are cleared and the trees are sold for lumber.
 This is made into furniture, plywood and composite boards.
 Pineapples are often planted on the cleared land as this is currently seen as a high cash crop when rubber falls.
 However, the price of rubber has a way of bouncing back!

-Like this post or have something to add?
+Like this kind of content or have something to add?
 Leave your comments below.

 Rubber Tree Plantations